aimengaba/aimengaba.github.io/_pages/teaching.md

 ---

 ### Advanced Methods in Human-Computer Interaction (CS625), Spring 2026
-##### Lahore University of Management Sciences
+##### University of Massachusetts Amherst
-Making course schedule, and assignments.
-Provide substantive feedback on research projects and evaluating students’ weekly scholarly analyses.
+TA for Advanced HCI, an online graduate course.
+Expected to make course schedule, and assignments as well as provide substantive feedback on research projects and evaluating students’ weekly scholarly analyses.

 <br />